USEPA/webcms/services/drupal/web/modules/custom/epa_default_content/README.md

 ### Notes

-1. When exporting entity with its referenced entities, a user will also be exported.
-You may want to delete the users from the export if they already exist within the site where this custom module will be enabled.
+1. When exporting an entity with its referenced entities, a user will also be exported.
+You will want to delete the users from the export if they already exist within the site where this custom module will be enabled.
 2. There are a number of shortcomings.
     - Relies on command line tools to export content.
     - Has [one method](https://www.drupal.org/docs/8/modules/default-content-for-d8/overview#s-default-content-export-module) for handling multiple files, which requires knowing the UUID for each entity.